Course Overview

 - Advantages of the PCP pumping system

-- Best globally recognised practices when it comes to pumping system installation, maintenance, and repairs
+- Best globally recognized practices when it comes to pumping system installation, maintenance, and repairs

 - Well productivity matching